 Moving on, the Intel Core i7-7700HQ is part of Intel’s Kaby Lake generation processors manufactured through a 14nm node.
 Featuring 4 cores and 8 threads, the chip ticks at 2.8 GHz base clock speeds and 3.8 GHz maximum frequencies.
 Other specifications include support of the Hyper-Threading technology, 6MB cache, dual-channel DDR4-2400 RAM, and 45W TDP.
 When it comes to the graphics department, the processor incorporates the integrated Intel HD Graphics 630 clocked at 300 – 1100 MHz.

 Results are from the Cinebench 15 CPU test (the higher the score, the better)

 Results are from the Fritz chess benchmark (the higher the score, the better)

 Now let’s see how the two opponents perform in our benchmark tests.
-When it comes to 3D rendering (tested with Cinebench 15), Intel Core i9-8950HK manages to surpass its rival with around 44%, but the latter scores a 69% better result in the Adobe Photoshop test.
-However, the 8th gen processor takes things around and shows 11% better performance in our raw synthetic benchmarks (tested with Fritz).
+When it comes to 3D rendering (tested with Cinebench 15), Intel Core i9-8950HK manages to surpass its rival with around 44%, and it also scores a 69% better result in the Adobe Photoshop test.
+In addition, the 8th gen processor shows 11% better performance in our raw synthetic benchmarks (tested with Fritz).

 In a nutshell, if we judge by the benchmark results scored by the two processors, the Intel Core i9-8950HK seems the better choice compared to its 7th gen rival.